 Highlights of NRT FUTURE Traineeship

 FUTURE trainees will be required to take five core courses: Introduction to Data Science (DS-GA 1001); Probability and Statistics for Data Science (DS-GA 1002); Machine Learning (DS-GA 1003); Big Data (DS-GA 1004); Inference and Representation (DS-GA 1005).
-In addition, Responsible Data Science (DS-GA 100X) is currently a highly recommended course and is being planned to be added to core requirements.
+In addition, Responsible Data Science (DS-GA 1017) is currently a highly recommended course.
 FUTURE trainees must successfully complete these requirements by the end of their third semester or show evidence that they have taken equivalent coursework elsewhere.

 Data Assistantships (DAs)

 A cornerstone of the FUTURE traineeship is a novel Data Assistantship (DA) mechanism that provides training of skills transfer through rotations, internships, and unique individual research experiences with our multitude of partners in NYU’s schools including the School of Medicine, the ambient buzzing industry (e.g., Facebook, Samsung), the startup environment (NYU Entrepreneurship), local government, ethics think-tanks (GovLab), and foundations (Flatiron Institute).
-A DA is an interdisciplinary translational counterpart of a more traditional research assistantship (RA) rotation.
-One DA is equivalent in effort to two courses and can be taken during the academic year or over the summer.
-A FUTURE trainee is required to take at least one DA during the first year of their PhD and is expected to engage in at least two DAs to satisfy PhD program requirements.
+To complete a DA, students take DS-GA 2001 Research Rotation, and are required to take 18 credits of this course by the end of their 6th semester.

 The primary objective of a DA is to provide translational experience to FUTURE trainees.
 This involves (1) translation-to: gaining an understanding of the context of the target application domain, and of the scientific objectives of the work; (2) translation-from: evaluating the appropriateness of fundamental data science methods, and of the trade-offs between these methods, to achieve translational goals; (3) communication: communicating fundamental data science concepts to domain scientists, practitioners, and the general public; and (4) responsibility: being mindful of reproducibility, ethics, and legal compliance, and actively surfacing these dimensions in all stages of project design, implementation, and deployment.

 Success of FUTURE trainees in translational data science — in catalyzing innovation and delivering impact to domains other than data science itself — critically depends on their ability to communicate effectively with a range of audiences.
 To support this objective, CDS will provide a structured 1-credit workshop on critical communication skills, including written and verbal communication.
-This workshop is a requirement of the PhD program.
+Students are strongly encouraged to participate in this workshop.

 Because research commercialization provides another important avenue for translation, and because some FUTURE trainees may elect to work in industry upon graduation, and to launch their own start-ups, we will work with the NYU Entrepreneurial Institute to develop an optional workshop based on their very popular course The Lean Launchpad: How to Build a Scalable Startup.
 This workshop will provide a real world, hands-on learning on what it’s like to actually start a high-tech venture.
 FUTURE trainees will learn to use the Business Model Canvas (BMC) as a tool to succinctly represent the key business components of their startup vision.
 They will also learn Customer Development, the process used for designing and evaluating their vision.